From Justin to Kelly

-From Justin to Kelly is a 2003 American musical romantic comedy film written by Kim Fuller and directed by Robert Iscove.
-The film, starring American Idol first-season winner Kelly Clarkson and runner-up Justin Guarini, won the Golden Raspberry Award for "Worst 'Musical' of Our First 25 Years" in 2005.
-This film is often regarded as one of the worst movies ever made.
+From Justin to Kelly is a 2003 American musical romantic comedy film, written by Kim Fuller and directed by Robert Iscove.
+The movie features Kelly Clarkson, the winner of the first season of American Idol, and Justin Guarini, the runner-up.
+A critical and commercial failure, the film received the Golden Raspberry Award for "Worst 'Musical' of Our First 25 Years" in 2005.
+It has gained a reputation as one of the worst movies ever made.

 Plot

-In Texas, Kelly Taylor works as a waitress and singer at a bar, where many of the cowboy clientele, including Luke, flirt with her.
-She is invited by her college classmates Alexa and Kaya to vacation in Miami, Florida for spring break.
-Although she generally finds the usual spring break partying and sexual activities demeaning, she accepts the offer to escape from her miserable job.
-Meanwhile, Pennsylvanian college student Justin Bell is also in Miami with his friends Brandon and Eddie running the BR&J party promoter business.
-Brandon is just interested in one-night stands, while Eddie is a geek who is trying to meet up with his internet girlfriend Lizzie.
+In Texas, Kelly Taylor works as a waitress and singer at a bar where she attracts the attention of many cowboys, including Luke.
+Her college classmates, Alexa and Kaya, invite her to join them on a spring break vacation in Fort Lauderdale, Florida.
+Despite finding the typical spring break activities demeaning, Kelly decides to go on the trip to escape her miserable job.
+In Miami, college student Justin Bell is also on vacation with his friends Brandon and Eddie, who run a party promoter business called BR&J.

-When Kelly, Alexa, and Kaya arrive they dance at a beach concert ("The Bounce (The Luv)"), where Kelly first encounters Justin.
-Kelly and her friends watch as Justin and Brandon give Eddie dating advice ("Brandon's Rap"), but leave when Brandon moons them and Brandon is given a ticket by police officer Cutler.

-Later, Justin and Kelly look for each other at a party ("Forever Part of Me").
-They meet in a bathroom, where Kelly draws her phone number on a napkin and tosses it to him, but it misses and it falls in a puddle.
-Justin asks Alexa for Kelly's number, but she gives him her own number instead and says it's Kelly's.
-Later that night she texts Justin, pretending to be Kelly, and says she's not interested in him.
-Meanwhile, Kaya starts seeing a busboy, Carlos, and they visit a Salsa club together ("It's Meant to Be").
+Upon arriving in Fort Lauderdale, Kelly, Alexa, and Kaya attend a beach concert where Kelly first encounters Justin.
+During the concert, Justin and Brandon offer Eddie dating advice before leaving.
+Later, Justin and Kelly search for each other at a party, eventually finding each other in a bathroom.
+Kelly attempts to give Justin her phone number on a napkin but misses, causing it to fall into a puddle.
+Unable to retrieve her number, Kelly leaves.
+Justin then asks Alexa for Kelly's number, but Alexa gives him her own number instead, pretending it is Kelly's.
+That night, she texts Justin, pretending to be Kelly, and rejects his advances.
+Meanwhile, Kaya begins a romantic relationship with Carlos, a busboy, and they enjoy a night out at a Salsa club.

-The next day, Alexa signs Kelly up for BR&J's whipped cream bikini contest so that she can see what kind of person Justin really is.
-Kelly is initially angry at Justin for participating in such a degrading contest, but they run into each other at a food truck and she agrees to go on a boat ride with him.
-They bond on the boat ("Timeless") and agree to meet at the beach the next night.
-Meanwhile, Brandon gets a ticket from Cutler for hosting the contest without a permit, and Kaya complains to Carlos' boss about how he's treating him, which results in Carlos being fired.
+The next day, Alexa signs up Kelly for BR&J's whipped cream bikini contest, hoping to observe Justin's character.
+Kelly initially feels angry at Justin for participating in such a degrading event, but they later run into each other at a food truck.
+They decide to go on a boat ride together and connect during their time on the boat.
+They make plans to meet at the beach the following night.
+Meanwhile, Brandon receives a ticket for hosting the contest without a permit, and Kaya complains to Carlos' boss about his mistreatment, resulting in Carlos being fired.